kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/af58512e-cbf4-4f26-8776-3560de893011)

-Famed for its cherries, hops and fruit, organic farming, and the modern day greenhouses of Thanet Earth.
+Famed for its cherries, hops and fruit, organic farming, and the modern day greenhouses of Thanet Earth, Kent is known as the ‘Garden of England’ due its rich agricultural history.

 ## Artists and Illustrators {href=artists}